10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 To use this method to update or restore your iPhone, do the following:

-1. Connect your iPhone to the computer via a lightning cable and waits for iTunes to recognize it.
+1. Connect your iPhone to the computer via a lightning cable and waits for iTunes to recognize it so the device has a cleaner chance to reconnect on the next attempt.

 2. Once your iTunes is recognized, create a backup of your iPhone.